PurpleKaz81/omens-interview/project2/README.md

 ### Usage

 The app is simple.
 It consumes an API and displays the results in JSON while filtering the array hash through four keys only.
-The page loads in localhost:3000 immediately filtering for type: "phyto", but can also be filtered for type: "course".
-If the query remains empty, the app will display all the results for the four keys.
+When first opened, the user can filter the type.
+If he choose all, all types will be displayed; if he chooses nothing, an error will be displayed on the screen.

+After choosing the type and hitting the `Filter` button, the user is taken to the result, available in raw and formatted JSON.
+He can toggle these options with the `Format` button, and can also filter results again with the `Filter Again` button.

 ### Contributing